shesha-io/docs.shesha/docs/fundamentals/app-settings.md

 ![Image](./images/modules6.png)

 Next, add all the properties in `MembershipPaymentSettings` class to the new form.
-Make sure to camelCase the property name and add a tool description so that the end user has an idea what a property does.
+Make sure to camelCase the property name and add tool descriptions so that the end user has an idea what a property does.

 ![Image](./images/modules7.png)